Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Introduction

-We will explore the OTOCs as a detector of phase transition in the Floquet Ising spin system.
-First, we will consider transverse magnetization out-of-time-order correlation(TMOTOC) and calculate the exact solution using the Jordan Wigner transformation by mapping the spin operators onto the fermionic annihilation and creation operators.
-Next, we will consider the longitudinal magnetization out-of-time-order correlation(LMOTOC) and explore the various phases in the Fouquet Ising spin system.
-Our motivation is to find the phase structure of the Floquet system using a long time average of LMOTOC.
+First, we will consider transverse magnetization out-of-time-order correlation (TMOTOC) and calculate the exact solution using the Jordan Wigner transformation by mapping the spin operators onto the fermionic annihilation and creation operators.
+Next, we will consider the longitudinal magnetization out-of-time-order correlation (LMOTOC) and explore the various phases in the Fouquet Ising spin system.

-This manuscript is organized as follows: In section \ref{model}, we will discuss the model of the Floquet system.
-In section \ref{avgOTOC}, we will define the longitudinal and transverse magnetization OTOCs.
-We will introduce the time average of the LMOTOC for the detection of phase structures.
-In section \ref{phase_structure}, we will discuss the various phases of the Floquet Ising system using a long time averaged LMOTOC.
-Subsequently, in section \ref{conclusion}, we conclude the results.
+In this letter we will start discussing the model of the Floquet system.
+Subsequently, we will define the longitudinal and transverse magnetization OTOCs.
+We will introduce the time average of the LMOTOC for the detection of phase structures and discuss the various phases of the Floquet Ising system using a long time averaged LMOTOC.
+Later, we conclude the results.